gauravearn/graphlearn/README.md

 ## License

 `graphlearn` was created by Gaurav Sablok.
 It is licensed under the terms of the MIT license.
+Gaurav  \
+Academic Staff Member \
+Bioinformatics \
+Institute for Biochemistry and Biology \
+University of Potsdam \
+Potsdam,Germany

 ## Credits